 In 1999, the Wisconsin Legislature enacted legislation that expanded the scope and significance of comprehensive planning in the State.
-The legislation, sometimes referred to as the State’s "Smart Growth" law, provides a framework for the development, adoption, implementation, and amendment of comprehensive plans by regional planning commissions and by county, city, village, and town units of government.
+The legislation, sometimes referred to as the State’s "Smart Growth" law, provides a framework for the development, adoption, implementation, amendment, and update of comprehensive plans by regional planning commissions and by county, city, village, and town units of government.
 The law is set forth in Section 66.1001 of the Wisconsin Statutes.
-SEWRPC has prepared the following information to assist in preparing, amending, updating, and implementing comprehensive plans:
+The Commission has prepared the following information to assist county and local governments with comprehensive planning:

 Status of Comprehensive Plans in Southeastern Wisconsin:

-Incorporating SEWRPC Plans into County and Local Comprehensive Plans:
+Incorporating Regional Plans into County and Local Comprehensive Plans: